Father Dragos Herescu – Principal

 - ‘Au-delà des limites de la raison: réflexions sur l’ouvrage de Paul Florensky La Colonne et la Fondement de la Vérité (1914)’.
 Contacts.
 Revue orthodoxe de théologie et de spiritualité LXV (2013), pp. 89-100.

-He has recently taken his doctorate through the Institute for Orthodox Christian Studies and the Cambridge Theological Federation on the topic of ‘Orthodoxy and Ecumenism.
+Dr Razvan Porumb has taken his doctorate through the Institute for Orthodox Christian Studies and the Cambridge Theological Federation on the topic of ‘Orthodoxy and Ecumenism.
 Towards Active Metanoia’.
 Razvan had previously completed an MA in Pastoral Theology (also through IOCS/CTF), writing his thesis on ‘Deification and Spiritual Life in Orthodox Pastoral Theology.’

 He previously worked for the Metropolitanate of Moldavia (Iasi, Romania) as Editor-in-Chief at Trinitas Press, where he supervised and was involved in the publication and translation of numerous books and journals – an activity he enjoyed for almost nine years.
 Razvan has always had a special interest in ecumenism, being involved in various ecumenical milieux and projects.
 He spent a one-year internship with the World Council of Churches in Geneva.